petarGitNik/sys-admin-docs/docs/initial-server-setup/users.md

 ## Wait, why should I disable the root account SSH login?

-The moment your server is ready bots all around the world will start brute forcing and probing your server on every imaginable port and other entry ways.
+The moment your server is ready bots all around the world will start brute forcing and probing your server on every imaginable port and other entry points.
 They will scan whether you have `wp-admin/` on your URL (to crackdown on your Wordpress site if you have it), they will try various exploits and so on.
 One of the first things you should notice in your apache logs (you do read your logs, d-don't you?) is a bot brute forcing its way into the server.
 Or at least trying to.
 Yes, if you have a good enough password, their attempts will probably not work, but nonetheless, you should step up your security game and disable the SSH login for the root account.

 ## How do I do it?